ikjordan/picozx81/README.md

 6. Populate a micro SD Card with files you wish to run.
 Optionally add `config.ini` files to the SD Card.
 See [here](examples) for examples of config files
 # Use
 ## Quick Start
-If the emulator is started with no SD Card, or with an empty SD Card, then it will emulate a 16K ZX81
++ If the emulator is started with no SD Card, or with an empty SD Card, then it will emulate a 16K ZX81

-To switch to always starting emulating a ZX80, a populated SD Card is required.
++ To switch to always starting emulating a ZX80, a populated SD Card is required.
 If it is present, the machine that is emulated is specified by the `config.ini` file in the root directory, see [configuring the emulator](#configuring-the-emulator)

-If the contents of the [examples](examples) directory have been copied to the SD Card, then the included programs can be loaded.
++ If the contents of the [examples](examples) directory have been copied to the SD Card, then the included programs can be loaded.
 Press `F2` to see files in the current directory that can be loaded

-To make picozx81 emulate a ZX80, without changing `config.ini`, a ZX80 program can be loaded.
++ To make picozx81 emulate a ZX80, without changing `config.ini`, a ZX80 program can be loaded.
 Press `F2`, navigate up one directory and then select the `ZX80` directory.
 Select `simple.o` and load it.
 The emulator will now be in ZX80 mode, with a simple 1 line ZX80 BASIC program loaded
++ The current settings used by the emulator can be viewed by pressing `F3`

-The following sections describe how to configure the emulator and provide links to programs that can be downloaded, copied to the SD Card and then run using the emulator
++ The following sections describe how to configure the emulator and provide links to programs that can be downloaded, copied to the SD Card and then run using the emulator

 ## Configuring the Emulator
 ### Main Attributes